 Board of Directors

 Rebecca Mitich – President – Partner, Real Estate, Development, and Construction Group, Husch Blackwell

-Charles Webb – Vice President – Project Manager, CH2M Hill
+Charles Webb – Vice President – Area Manager and Vice President, CH2M Hill

 Robin Van Harpen – Treasurer – Vice Chancellor of Finance & Administrative Affairs, University of Wisconsin – Milwaukee